CPU RTL Engineer

 Beaverton, Oregon, United States

 Imagine what you could do here.
 At Apple, new ideas have a way of becoming extraordinary products, services, and customer experiences very quickly.
 Bring passion and dedication to your job and there's no telling what you could accomplish.
 Dynamic, smart people and inspiring, innovative technologies are the norm here.
 The people who work here have reinvented entire industries with all Apple Hardware products.
 The same passion for innovation that goes into our products also applies to our practices strengthening our commitment to leave the world better than we found it.
 Join us to help deliver the next groundbreaking Apple product!
-Apple’s Silicon Engineering Group (SEG) is hiring talented engineers for CPU architecture and microarchitecture development targeted for low power mobile devices.
+Apple’s Silicon Engineering Group (SEG) designs high-performance, low power microprocessors that power our innovative products!
+We are looking to hire talented engineers who are experienced in CPU architecture and microarchitecture to develop our world-class CPU designs.

 - You should possess a BS/MS in Computer or Electrical Engineering with 5+ years of CPU RTL experience

-- You should have thorough knowledge of microprocessor architecture including expertise in one or more of the following areas: instruction fetch and decode, branch prediction, instruction scheduling and register renaming, out-of-order execution, integer and floating point execution, load/store execution, cache and memory subsystems
+- Thorough knowledge of microprocessor architecture including expertise in one or more of the following areas: instruction fetch and decode, branch prediction, instruction scheduling and register renaming, out-of-order execution, integer and floating point execution, load/store execution, cache and memory subsystems

 - Knowledge of Verilog and/or VHDL.
 Experience with simulators and waveform debugging tools